 How much will it cost?

 Without knowing exactly what's on offer, it's impossible to accurately predict how much the PS5 will cost.
 With the PS2 costing £300, the PS3 £425 and the PS4 £349, we can only assume Sony will stick around the £400 mark.
-After all, it has other consoles and gaming PCs with which to compete.

 What will the PS5 look like?